-Liz had run her first London Marathon, raising over £6,000 for Brain Tumour UK, while Iggy had recovered sufficiently to bowl the first over in a charity game against The Bunburys in Essex.
+Liz had run her first London Marathon, raising over £6,000 for Brain Tumour UK, while Iggy recovered sufficiently to bowl the first over in a charity game against The Bunburys in Essex.

 Since then, there’s also been the arrival of their daughter Beth to celebrate during which time Iggy’s brain function continued to improve and he got his driving licence back.

 However, in January 2015, the brain tumour showed signs of activity resulting in another bout of chemotherapy for six months – which meant the driving licence was rescinded.

 I missed my trips in his company hurtling around the Yorkshire Dales in his nippy sports car to matches in the Craven League.